Teaching English to Speakers of Other Languages

 York University students may earn a Certificate in Teaching English to Speakers of Other Languages (TESOL) concurrent with fulfillment of the requirements for a bachelor’s degree.
 To qualify for admission to the Certificate in TESOL, students must have successfully completed at least 24 credits with a minimum grade point average of 4.00 (C).
 The certificate is also open to students who have been granted a bachelor’s degree with a minimum grade point average of 4.00 (C) or equivalent.
 All applicants will be required to submit a supplementary application, which will include a statement of purpose.

 Students may begin the program in either May or September.
-The application deadline for May entry is March 31 and the application deadline for September entry is June 30.
+The application deadline for May entry is March 1 and the application deadline for September entry is May 1.
 Late applications for either entry will be considered, but space may be limited.
-Those entering in May can complete certificate requirements in one calendar year.
-Those entering in September require two years to complete certificate requirements.
+Those entering in May could potentially complete certificate requirements in one calendar year.
+Those entering in September require at least two years to complete certificate requirements.

 As there are a limited number of spaces available in the certificate in TESOL, meeting the minimum requirements for application will not guarantee admission to the certificate program.